Seafish levy review | Seafish

 Following industry feedback, the Seafish Board undertook an informal ‘non-statutory’ consultation on proposed changes to the levy during March and April 2023.
 These proposed levy changes included increasing levy rates for existing species, applying an annual uplift, and including imported canned, bottled, and preserved products in the levy.

 The Seafish Board then held a statutory consultation on proposed changes to the levy system.
 The consultation ran from 15 May 2024 until 9 August 2024.
-We will collate the data and share the next steps in due course.
+The Formal Consultation Paper (available in Welsh and English), the draft Regulation, and an Economic Impact Assessment can be downloaded below:

 Proposed changes to the levy